Interest rates are going up. Is it time for more cash investments in your portfolio?

 Bankrate’s Best Savings Accounts & Rates Survey shows:

-- The average annual percentage yield (APY) for a 1-year Certificate of Deposit (CD) right now is 2.41 percent.
+- The average annual percentage yield (APY) for a one-year Certificate of Deposit (CD) right now is 2.41 percent.

-- The top-yielding nationally available 1-year CD is 2.55 percent APY.
-The last time the interest rate for a 1-year CD was higher was June 2009.
+- The top-yielding nationally available one-year CD is 2.55 percent APY.
+The last time the interest rate for a one-year CD was higher was June 2009.

 - You can find Money Market Accounts with an APY as high as 2 percent.